Kishore-15072004/PHYSICAL_ASSESSMENT/Upgraded_model/README.md

 ### ✅ Why Selected

-* Provides baseline comparison
-* Fastest model
-* Adds stability to ensemble
+* Provides a computationally cheap anchor in the ensemble; perfect when resources are constrained or for real‑time inference.
-* Helps detect linear trends
+* Helps identify linear trends quickly, which is valuable during exploratory data analysis on large datasets.

 ---